Overview

 Term 1

-You'll take an initial Primer unit, which will engage you in the exploration and synthesis of the principles and methods of critical ideas in interior space.
+This unit will engage you in the exploration and synthesis of the principles and methods of critical ideas in interior space.
 It introduces you to ideas and the processes that will enable participants to synthesise thinking and research in the design of interior spaces.
-The work in this unit will be based on a focused exploration that affords you the possibilities to challenge your thinking through research, design, exploration in order to generate new meanings for buildings, objects, spaces and the elements within them.
+The work in this unit will be based on a focused exploration that allows you to challenge your thinking through research, design, and exploration to generate new meanings for buildings, objects, spaces and the elements within them.

 Term 2

-The Platforms unit engages you in the origination and development of your own project in relation to the thematic concerns of the programme platforms.
-Each platform in this unit is design to emphasise a particular way of thinking or aspect of the design of the interior.
+This unit engages you in the origination and development of your project in relation to the thematic concerns of the programme platforms.
+Each platform in this unit is designed to emphasise a particular way of thinking or aspect of interior design.

-Platform themes are the provocations or generators of ideas that you will utilise in the development of your own research and projects.
-It is anticipated that you will use the platforms interests to assist in the determination of your own practice interests and ultimately your professional identities.
+Platform themes are the provocations or generators of ideas that you will utilise in developing your own research and projects.
+We expect you will use the platform interests to assist in the determination of your own practice interests and, ultimately, your professional identities.

 Term 3

-The purpose of the Independent Research Project (IRP) is to enable you to apply the intellectual, technical and professional skills that you have developed throughout the programme to a challenging self-set brief.
-The project you are undertaking is one that is normally informed and advanced from the work previously undertaken in the previous platform unit.
+The Independent Research Project aims to enable you to apply the intellectual, technical and professional skills you have developed throughout the programme to a challenging self-set brief.
+The project will normally be advanced from the work previously undertaken in the platforms.

-Still working within the thematic concerns of the platforms, you are expected to have agreed a research and project proposal, a brief, with your tutor that identifies the parameters of your project, including its aims, rationale, approaches and methodologies and possible resource implications.
+Working within the thematic concerns of the platforms, you are expected to have agreed on a research and project proposal, a brief, with your tutor that identifies the parameters of your project, including its aims, rationale, approaches and methodologies, and possible resource implications.

 AcrossRCA